TamsinHuggins/chord_scraping_2/README.md

 ## Components of this project
 ### The webscraper
 * Scrapes song lyrics, chords, and additional song information from over 4000 songs on UltimateGuitar.com.
-* Batches the scraping process into groups of ~1000 songs.
-* Stores the scraped data in pickle files for easy retrieval and analysis.
+* Stores the scraped songs, batched into thousands, in pickle files for easy retrieval and analysis.

 ### The analysis
 #### Chord-only analysis